ZhimingYe/TranscriptoShiny/Readme.md

 # Purpose

-Its aim is to simplify the analysis from mouse/cell cluture samples, which are often a small size.
-In detailed, the number of sample is limited below 52, due to it hosted on a server with only 4 Cores CPU + 8GB RAM.
-But if you want to analysis more, please modify code.
+Its aim is to simplify the analysis from mouse/cell clutured samples, which are often a small size.
+In detailed, the number of sample is limited below 52, due to it hosted on a server with poor resource :(

 Also, due to the resource limitation, password is required for analysis.
 The password is stored in `Pwd.rds` using a simple string object.
 To be honest, this approach only deters honest people but not those with ill intentions.
 However, it does have some effect in conserving lab resources.